 HOW TO REDUCE THE RISK OF ACRYLAMIDE IN SOURDOUGH

 You don’t have to bake your sourdough dark.
 Eating bread that’s baked to the point at which the crust has a light golden colour is probably the best advice to anyone who has an increased risk of cancer.

 DON’T BURN YOUR BREAD

 If you want to bake your sourdough dark there can be a fine line between a beautiful burnished, caramelised crust and being burnt.
-It is about maximising all the flavour and texture of the loaf, and producing bread that is delicious, without burning the crust.
+It is about maximising all the flavour and texture of the loaf and producing bread that is delicious, without burning the crust.

 TOAST LIGHT OR NOT AT ALL

-The toasting process is also a process that can increase the acrylamide content of food.
+The toasting process is also a process that can increase the acrylamide content of the food.
 Eat fresh bread, or if you toast your bread, then toast light rather than dark.

-Counterbalance the potential damaging effects of toasting your bread by eating foods that may help reduce DNA damage such as blueberries and dark fruits, containing high levels of polyphenols.
-Oxidisation is thought to be a key-contributing factor in the development of cancer, and polyphenols are known for their antioxidant properties, providing a range of health benefits from preventing cancer to reducing the risk of cardiovascular disease.
+Counterbalance the potentially damaging effects of toasting your bread by eating foods that may help reduce DNA damage such as blueberries and dark fruits, containing high levels of polyphenols.
+Oxidisation is thought to be a key contributing factor in the development of cancer, and polyphenols are known for their antioxidant properties, providing a range of health benefits from preventing cancer to reducing the risk of cardiovascular disease.
 Potent antioxidants such as these help to fight inflammation and reduce DNA damage and LDL oxidation in the body.

 By including wholegrain in your bread your body may well be better equipped to counteract the oxidative damage and inflammation associated with acrylamide.